sjalex78/learning/Practice/README.md

   end
 end
 ```

 run the test on command line
 ```
 rspec
 ```
+You have a passing test  (starting point) that can be now applied to your "naked" project environment...
 # Simple JavaScript Project
 Create the directory and npm environment
 - On the cmd line: